Last Updated on

 Some dehydrated dog foods are a complete diet and don’t need anything added (apart from water, in some cases).
 Other dehydrated raw dog foods are intended to be supplemented with your own choice of meat and oil.

 If you enjoy giving your dog raw meat but are concerned that your dog isn’t getting a well-rounded diet, look for a premix that contains little to no meat.
-Otherwise, make sure you’re getting a dehydrated raw dog food that’s considered a complete diet.
+Otherwise, make sure you’re getting a food that’s considered a complete diet.

-Only you can decide which dehydrated raw dog food is best for your dog.
+Only you can decide which dehydrated meat is best for your dog.
 Some dogs won’t eat jerky-style food, others may need lower protein content, and others may need unique proteins.
 Hopefully, we’ve given you enough information to find the best option for your pup.